skorokithakis/Reverend/README.txt

    return a list of string tokens relevant to your app.

-I hope all you guesses are right, amir@divmod.org
+I hope all your guesses are right, amir@divmod.org